MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Security/Get-AzSecurityTask.md

 ## SYNOPSIS
 Gets the security tasks that Azure Security Center recommends you to do in order to strengthen your security posture.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.security/get-azsecuritytask) for up-to-date information.

 ## SYNTAX

 ### SubscriptionScope (Default)